 - Never give out any authentication or account details (including usernames, passwords, or other details that can be used to log into networks or your bank accounts) over the phone (either verbally or by typing into your phone).

 - The advice of the majority of banks (PDF)is that banks will never call you to:

-- ask for your bank security information such as your password
+- ask for your bank security information such as your password.

-- withdraw or transfer your money from your account to a new account for safekeeping
+- withdraw or transfer your money from your account to a new account for safekeeping.

-- ask to undertake a transaction to protect money held by the firm from fraud
+- ask to undertake a transaction to protect money held by the firm from fraud.

 - There is no such thing as a ‘safe’ account into which your bank would transfer funds to protect your account – your bank would simply disable your account if it is being attacked.

-- If you have a phone with a caller display, do not assume that the call is legitimate just because you recognise the number.
+- If you have a phone with a caller display, do not assume that the call is legitimate just because you recognize the number.
 Criminals abuse caller display technology which allows callers to pass themselves off of as, for example, a bank, by displaying the bank’s telephone number and the criminal may ask you to check that the number showing on your telephone display matches the bona fide organisation’s registered telephone number.

 - Make sure you take additional steps to verify if you are at all uncertain.
 Even if you consider a call to be genuine, do not deal with the query there and then.
 Criminals also exploit telephony technology by keeping a line open for several minutes after you have terminated the call.
 They make it appear that the call has been disconnected but stay on the line, so that when you call back on what you believe is the genuine telephone number, you speak to one of the criminal gang.

 - Take down the details of the call and caller.
 After you have hung up, wait five minutes to clear the line before calling them back (or contacting anyone else).
 To be doubly certain that the line has been cleared, you could call another number known to be genuine first, for example the speaking clock on 123.
 Ring back the alleged caller on a number which you have on file for them, or which you can verify independently.